 Education, Health & Care Plans (EHCPs)

-Each EHCP should be a single-plan containing all key information regarding the educational, health care and social care needs of the child or young adult.
-The Plan therefore brings together all providers of support for the child or young person to work together.
-The focus of the document is on achieving individual outcomes for the child or young person.
+Each EHCP should be a single plan containing all key information regarding the educational, health and social care needs of the child or young adult.
+The Plan brings together all providers of support for the child or young person to work together.
+The EHC Plan is intended to be ‘portable’ across different educational sectors.
+This means that in many cases students will continue to have an EHC Plan when they transfer to their local FE college at post-sixteen.
+The primary focus of each EHCP is on achieving individual ‘outcomes’ for the child or young person.

 Some Outcomes will continue to be set by key professionals, for example a Speech Therapist may suggest an outcome around working successfully with particular sounds.
-But we also want to be guided by you, the parent.
-You will therefore receive more information and a questionnaire during Term 1.
+But we also want to be guided by you, the parent, and greatly value the consultation process in Termly Outcomes Planning.

 Termly Outcome Planning (TOPS)

-In addition, Outcome Planning from Year 9 onwards will include planning for life beyond school, specifically Careers Independent Advice and Guidance.
+In addition, Outcome Planning from Year 9 onwards includes preparation for adulthood planning, to support our programme of Careers Education, Independent Advice and Guidance (CEIAG).
 Outcome planning could include outcomes to be achieved by the end of a work experience placement, or a college link.
 Independent travel will also be included where this is appropriate.
 Some Outcomes will therefore have short-term review dates, and others will be monitored over a longer period.

 Additional Statutory information: